 In many sub-basins the summer-time chlorophyll-a increased until the 1990s (e.g. Arkona Basin, Kattegat) or early 2000s (e.g. Bothnian Bay, Northern Baltic Proper, Gulf of Riga, and Western Gotland Basin), but concentrations have generally decrease thereafter.
 Only in the Gulf of Finland, Bothnian Sea and Eastern Gotland Basin, has the increase in concentrations continued after the early 2000s.

-The confidence of the presented chlorophyll-a status estimate is moderate in all open sea assessment unit except the Quark and Åland Sea, where the confidence is low.
+The confidence of the presented chlorophyll-a status estimate is high in all open sea assessment unit except Kattegat, where the confidence is moderate.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea.

 Phytoplankton abundance and biomass increases due to increased eutrophication, directly as a result of increased nutrient concentrations.
 Chlorophyll-a concentration is used as a proxy of phytoplankton biomass.